 CONCLUSION

-Drug prohibition is keeping us from advancing our knowledge about human consciousness by considering Kant in light of James's insights.
+Drug prohibition is keeping us from advancing our knowledge about human consciousness because it outlaws the experiential research called for on this topic by William James.

 I'd like to say that our board-certified philosophers are losing sleep over this disgraceful status quo, but not a bit of it.
 To the contrary, Harvard University, the alma mater of William James, does not even include the subject of nitrous oxide in their online biography of the man.
 They ignore James's experiments with a substance that changed his whole view of human consciousness and reality.
 So they carry on with their make-believe philosophy, their "philosophy lite," not daring to speak up about the outlawing of philosophical progress, just as some people I know refuse to speak up about assisted suicide for the depressed, despite the fact that drug prohibition outlaws hundreds of substances whose wise use could make these depressed people wish to live!